PeFoMed: Parameter Efficient Fine-tuning of Multimodal Large Language Models for Medical Imaging: Related works

-Large language foundation models, such as GPT-3\cite{23}, PaLM\cite{24}, and LLaMA\cite{9} have demonstrated superior performance across a diverse range of medical-related NLP tasks.
-Previous works like ChatDoctor\cite{25}, Doctorglm\cite{26} and Huatuo\cite{27}, have yielded promising results in various medical NLP tasks.
+Large language foundation models, such as GPT-3 \cite{23}, PaLM \cite{24}, and LLaMA \cite{9} have demonstrated superior performance across a diverse range of medical-related NLP tasks.
+Previous works like ChatDoctor \cite{25}, Doctorglm \cite{26} and Huatuo \cite{27}, have yielded promising results in various medical NLP tasks.
 One step ahead, the latest works have leveraged both vision and language foundation models to resolve multimodal tasks in the medical domain aligns with this paradigm.
-Early attempts to address multimodal (i.e. vision and language) problems, like Visual Med-Alpaca\cite{32}, that converts images to intermediate text prompts, combine with the question texts and feed them into the LLM for predicting answers.
+Early attempts to address multimodal (i.e. vision and language) problems, like Visual Med-Alpaca \cite{32}, that converts images to intermediate text prompts, combine with the question texts and feed them into the LLM for predicting answers.
 This type of method may be constrained by the pre-trained image caption model and fail to capture detailed information from images.

-Alternatively, there are recent works that seamlessly integrate vision embeddings into language models as visual prompts for generating text outputs.
-Med-Flamingo\cite{34} extended from the base Flamingo framework\cite{39}, forming an in-context learning strategy with interleaved medical image-text pairs to achieve few shot capacity for Med-VQA tasks.
-LLM-CXR \cite{40} applied a pre-trained VQ-GAN \cite{41} to tokenize images and generate visual and language tokens in an autoregressive manner, and fine-tuned the entire LLM for with generated image-text tokens.
+Alternatively, recent work integrates vision embeddings into language models as visual prompts to enhance text generation.
+LLM-CXR \cite{40} applied a pre-trained VQ-GAN \cite{41} to tokenize images and generate visual and language tokens in an autoregressive manner, and fine-tuned the entire LLM with these tokens.
 Another intuitive solution is to explicitly model the projection of image embedding space to LLM space that can produce LLM-aligned image embeddings \cite{35}.
-Similarly, LLaVA-Med designed a two-stage training strategy and fine-tuned the projection layer and the entire LM on the GPT-4 generated instruction-tuning and downstream biomedical datasets.
+Similarly, LLaVA-Med \cite{33} fine-tuned the projection layer and the entire LM on the GPT-4 generated instruction-tuning and downstream biomedical datasets.